JakobKSvaneborg/gpaw/doc/tutorialsexercises/esstutorial/esstutorial.rst

 The next material to consider is the anti-ferromagnet MnF2.
-We will refer to it is a compensated magnet, since it has recently been reclassified as being altermagnet.
+We will refer to it is a compensated magnet, since it has recently been reclassified as being altermagnetic.
 We will not go into *that* discussion but will calculate the magnon dispersion and show that certain (lack of) symmetries renders the magnon dispersion non-degenerate in most of the Brillouin zone.
 To start with we perform a ground state calculation in the spin-compensated